readchina/ReadActor/README.md

 [![CI](https://github.com/readchina/WikidataLookup/actions/workflows/ci.yml/badge.svg)](https://github.com/readchina/WikidataLookup/actions/workflows/ci.yml)

-This repo contains a command line tool for verifying named entities in [ReadAct](https://github.com/readchina/ReadAct).
+This repo contains a Python package for verifying named entities in [ReadAct](https://github.com/readchina/ReadAct).

 The goal is to automately extract data about **person**, **space**, and **institutions** from ReadAct's data tables, and to use [Wikidata](https://www.wikidata.org/wiki/Wikidata:Main_Page) for verification and to extract missing data points.